Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 What PID 1 Should Do
 ------------------------
-On bootup does the kernel execute some given binary in its known namespace.
+When your system boots up the kernel is executing a given binary in its known namespace.
 To see what are the only tasks the application running as pid 1 has to do, see [sinit](http://git.suckless.org/sinit/).
 Just wait for child process to reap and run some other init scripts.